Welcome to

 HONORS/AWARDS

-THEMES - FRIENDSHIP, FEAR OF THE UNKNOWN
+THEMES - FRIENDSHIP, BONDING

 GENRE - CHILDREN'S PICTURE BOOK